 EDGE focuses on developing and fostering public/private partnerships to create jobs, grow the local economy, revitalize neighborhoods, attract investment, spark innovation, and encourage entrepreneurship.

-For additional information about EDGE programs, please contact John Lawrence, Senior Economic Development Specialist (901.341.2110, jlawrence [at] growth-engine [dot] org).
+For additional information about EDGE financing programs, please contact John Lawrence, Senior Economic Development Specialist (901.341.2110, jlawrence [at] growth-engine [dot] org).

 Inner City Economic Development (ICED) Loans